radha-0/RepoSense/README.md

 RepoSense is a smart CLI tool that analyzes any public GitHub repository and gives you a quality score (0–100), a letter grade, and actionable suggestions to improve your project's presentation.

-Built for students, hackathon participants, and anyone who wants their GitHub profile to stand out.
+Built for students, hackathon participants, ametuer developers and anyone who wants their GitHub profile to stand out.

 ---